Ramer8/EmpanadasChallenge/README.md

 ```

-##We have a two ways to solve this challenge.
+##We have several ways to solve this challenge.
-One of them is do a several if conditions with a the requirments of challenge
+One is to make a series of "if conditions" with the challenge requirements.
-This condition are the same to an equation.I did it both ways.
+This condition is similar to getting a minimum equation.
+I did it both ways.

 ###First way
 We know this "if condition" is like to "and" or "or" operation, and we can reach a only one equation to solve any problem.
 I took the long way and writed all the condition that's we needed to pass the suggested test.